Aridoge13/Computational_Biology/README.md

     - Detects the codons in the DNA to predict the primary structure of the protein that is translated from the DNA sequence.
     - Can give the result for 3 reading frames.

+- promoter_id.py
+    - Extracts the promoter region (upstream sequence) of a gene.
+    - Analyzes GC content and possible promoter motifs (like the TATA box).

+- protein_property.py
+    - Computes molecular weight, isoelectric point (pI), and hydrophobicity for proteins.

 ## Installation
 Instructions on how to install and set up your project.